-All faculty are entered into “distribution groups” which are the main way in which the Dean/Director’s offices as well as other key offices will send out mass communications.
+All faculty are entered into “distribution groups” which are the primary way in which the Dean/Director’s offices, as well as other key offices, will send out mass communications.
 There are faculty and student distribution groups.
-If you do not receive communications within the first few weeks of school please contact your respective colleges Dean/Director’s office to check in with the administrative support.
+If you do not receive communications within the first few weeks of school, please contact your respective colleges Dean/Director’s office to check in with the administrative support.

 When you are hired the IT Department will connect your computer and assist you with set up as printers must be installed on your specific computer.
-“PaperCut” is the system that tracks all printing and will also need to be installed.
-Faculty who do not have office spaces and/or are adjuncts using their own computers may print to any of the studio/office area printers but will need to schedule time with IT to have the relevant printer drivers and PaperCut installed.
+“Papercut” is the system that tracks all printing and will also need to be installed.
+Faculty who do not have office spaces and are adjuncts using their computers may print to any of the studio/office area printers but will need to schedule time with IT to have the relevant printer drivers and PaperCut installed.
 Please schedule time by emailing the Help Desk at Helpdesk@samfox.wustl.edu.
-For specific program/project accounts please discuss with IT so they can transfer the funds to your PaperCut account in coordination with the Business Office.
-Payment options are (a) credit card for personal things or (b) charged to an account such as research account or program and project specific accounts for the school.
+For specific program/project accounts, please discuss with IT so they can transfer the funds to your PaperCut account in coordination with the Business Office.
+Payment options are (a) credit card for personal things or (b) charged to an account such as research account or program and project-specific accounts for the school.

 Please note that all students use Papercut and pay for printing.
-If they have questions about the process please direct them to the IT printing section of the intranet at this link (https://sites.wustl.edu/insidesfs/services/it/printing/).
+There are some few exceptions where funds are added to their accounts from class fees.
+If they have questions about the process, please direct them to the IT printing section of the intranet at this link https://sites.wustl.edu/insidesfs/it/printing/.

 To access Sam Fox network resources, you must use the wustl-encrypted-2.0 wifi network and log in with your Wustl Key.
 It is an encrypted connection to all of the Sam Fox School network resources available, including printing.
 If you haven’t already connected to wustl-encrypted-2.0 wifi network, please use these instructions to configuring your computer to connect.